robert-mosley/StockPrediction/README.md

 # StockPrediction
 A python-based program that allows users to visualize historical stock data and predict future stock prices.

-# Stock Price Prediction with Linear Regression

-This Python project allows you to fetch historical stock data, visualize it, and make predictions for future stock prices based on past data.
-The predictions are made using a **Linear Regression** model.

 ## Features

 - **Show Stock Data**: You can plot historical data for a stock (e.g., High, Low, Open, Close).